hn275/distributed-storage/README.md

   - directly connect to the users for the data transfer.
   - encryption added, but set with a flag.
   - updating states to LB.
-  - can simulate server work with `sleep`.
+  - can simulate heterogeneous servers with `sleep`.
-  - node leaving, needs to communicate with the LB.